Resilient Monitoring in Heterogeneous Multi-robot Systems through Network Reconfiguration: Introduction

-This paper formalizes the intuitive notion of using a heterogeneous set of robots to construct a resilient team that can reconfigure its communication network to continue performing its overall task.
-We consider a specific multi-robot task -- collectively monitoring an exogenous process of interest.
+We formalize the intuitive notion of using a heterogeneous set of robots to construct a resilient team that can reconfigure its communication network to continue performing its overall task. \final{In our formulation, resilience is the ability of robots to perform tasks even after experiencing some failures.
+This notion is different from robustness which is the ability of systems to reject external disturbances.} We consider a specific multi-robot task -- collectively monitoring an exogenous process of interest.
 For example, the team may be tasked with monitoring the motion of targets of interest within a geospatial fence.
 The exogenous process is the ensemble of target positions each evolving as a function of time.
 Each robot in the team is equipped with sensors and {the exogenous process is assumed to be collectively observable by the} team.
 For example, one robot on the team may have a high resolution camera, inertial sensing and a significant amount of local processing allowing it to jointly estimate its pose and the poses of any targets it detects within the prescribed fence with high accuracy.
 Another robot may have a low resolution camera, inertial sensing and minimal local processing allowing it to jointly estimate its poses and the poses of targets within a smaller area and with lower accuracy. { We think of the problem in the following terms.
 Each robot in the team is entrusted with the subtask of estimating the state of the process of interest using resources available within its immediate communication neighborhood (\eg a robot can share its sensor data within its communication neighborhood).
-Our approach is to enforce a strong observability condition on each robot which we call \textit{one-hop observability} ({OHO}).} We say that a robot is one-hop observable if the subsystem consisting of the robot and its {immediate} neighbors is observable.
-In order to guarantee post-failure OHO, we propose an algorithm built on a \textit{mixed integer semi-definite program} (MISDP) which optimizes a team task performance metric based on OHO to generate the new communication graph for team in response to a failure.
+Our approach is to enforce a strong observability condition on each robot which we call \textit{one-hop observability} ({OHO}).} We say that a robot is one-hop observable if the subsystem consisting of the robot and its {immediate} neighbors is observable. \final{A multi-robot system is referred to as \emph{one-hop observable} if each robot is the system is one-hop observable.
+This notion of observability is stronger than \emph{collective observability}.
+In other words, a one-hop observable multi-robot system is also collectively observable, but the converse may not necessarily hold. } In order to guarantee post-failure OHO, we propose an algorithm built on a \textit{mixed integer semi-definite program} (MISDP) which optimizes a team task performance metric based on OHO to generate the new communication graph for team in response to a failure.
 Specifically, our MISDP minimizes the average over the trace of the inverse of the robots’ one-hop observability Gramians.

 The overarching idea presented here is to formalize the notion of resilience by exploiting the heterogeneity of the team with regard to the monitoring task executed by the robots in the team.
 The notion of one-hop observability provides a means to quantify the impact of each sensor in the multi-robot team towards the monitoring task performance.
 The one-hop observability notion allows the stricken robot to rely on a different sensor on a neighboring robot (or a combination of different sensors) to compensate for the performance loss caused due to the sensor failure.